Math-Jacobs/bfm/README.md

 # The back-and-forth method

 This page provides documentation for the source code used in the paper [A fast approach to optimal transport: The back-and-forth method](https://arxiv.org/pdf/1905.12154.pdf) [1].
-The original code was written in C, here we provide a MATLAB wrapper to the C code.
+The original code was written in C and we provide here a MATLAB wrapper to the C code.

 # Introduction

-We are interested in solving the optimal transport problem
+We are interested in the optimal transport problem

 <!-- $$